openworld42/Backpropagation/README.md

 **TesterSimpleNumbers.java** is the most simple example, training a one-hidden-layer backpropagation network to approximate a result (number) from to input numbers.

+**TesterXOR.java** is a classic problem in artificial neural network research that highlights the major differences between a single-layer perceptron and one that has a few more layers.
+The XOR function is not linearly separable, meaning that a single-layer perceptron cannot converge on it.
+However, a perceptron with one hidden layer can accurately classify the XOR inputs.

 ### How to use it:
 Download the newest Github release **backpropagation_vx.x.x.jar** file .
 Write your own neuronal network application or start with one of the [test program examples][tester_url], referencing the jar like